The move from high school to college can feel overwhelming. Knowing the basics will help you prepare for the transition.

-- If you are totally undecided on a major, select our General Sciences and Arts option.
+- If you are totally undecided on a major, select our Exploring Majors option.
 You will take general education courses required for all majors and will have access to an academic advisor who can help point you in the right direction.

 Understanding Credit Hours

 College credits are a lot different than those in your high school schedule.